onfido/onfido-ios-sdk/README.md

   case let OnfidoResponse.error(error):
     switch error {
       case OnfidoFlowError.cameraPermission:
-        // This happens if the user denies permission to the SDK during the flow case OnfidoFlowError.failedToWriteToDisk:
+        // This error is thrown if the user denies permission to the SDK during the flow case OnfidoFlowError.failedToWriteToDisk:
-        // This happens when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.microphonePermission:
+        // This error is thrown when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.microphonePermission:
-        // This happens when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.upload(let OnfidoApiError):
+        // This error is thrown when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.upload(let OnfidoApiError):
-        // This happens when the SDK receives an error from an API call.
+        // This error is thrown when the SDK receives an error from an API call
         // See https://documentation.onfido.com/api/latest#errors for more information
       case OnfidoFlowError.exception(withError: let error, withMessage: let message):
-        // This happens when an unexpected error occurs.
+        // This error is thrown when an unexpected error occurs
         // Please email [Customer support](mailto:supportonfido.com) when this happens case OnfidoFlowError.versionInsufficient:
-        // This happens when you are using an older version of the iOS SDK and trying
+        // This error is thrown when you are using an older version of the iOS SDK and trying
         // to access a new functionality from workflow.
-You can fix this by updating the SDK
+You can fix this by updating the SDK case OnfidoFlowError.studioTaskAbandoned:
+        // This error is thrown when the workflow run (instance) is no longer available either due to it expiring or being completed already case OnfidoFlowError.studioTaskError:
+        // This error is thrown when the workflow run can no longer be executed and returns a generic error case OnfidoFlowError.invalidImageData:
+        // This error is thrown when the SDK is unable to compress the image captured by the user before uploading it

       default: // necessary because of Swift
     }